 Here are some common areas to help your student navigate as they take college level classes.

-Rigor – these are college courses and students are expected to rise to the higher standards set by their instructors.
-Remember that FRCC has free resources available to help, including a writing center, math center, and more in our Learning Opportunity Center, an online writing lab, and a comprehensive library.
+These are college courses and students are expected to rise to the higher standards set by their instructors.
+Remember that FRCC has free resources available to help, including a writing center, math center, and more in our Larimer Academic Success Center, an online writing lab, and a comprehensive library.